 SEOs and online marketers must constantly be on their toes.
 As algorithms improve, Google begins to understand the user more personally.
 Google continually strives to formulate a better search engine for users.
 Internet and convenience go hand in hand, and users want relevant search results that’ll lead them to the products or resources they need in as little time as possible.
 Every year, the factors that have the most influence in a local businesses’ search engine rank shift.
-Businesses need to be aware of these changes so that their website continues to benefit from the power of local search.
+Businesses need to be aware of these changes so that their websites benefit users.

 Proximity Has the Throne